anushamahajan5/PersonalTracker/README.md

 *   **React 19**: Chosen for its component-based architecture, enabling reusable UI elements and a declarative approach to building user interfaces.
 *   **Next.js**: A powerful React framework that provides server-side rendering (SSR), static site generation (SSG), and API routes, optimizing performance and SEO.
 It simplifies routing, code splitting, and asset optimization.
 *   **Tailwind CSS**: A utility-first CSS framework that allows for rapid UI development directly in JSX.
 Its highly customizable nature and focus on responsive design make it ideal for creating a unique and adaptive user experience.
-*   **shadcn/ui**: A collection of re-usable components built with Tailwind CSS and React.
+*   **shadcn/ui**: A collection of reusable components built with Tailwind CSS and React.
 It provides accessible and customizable UI primitives, accelerating development while maintaining a consistent design language.
 *   **lucide-react**: A lightweight and customizable icon library that integrates seamlessly with React projects, offering a wide range of vector icons.
 *   **State Management**: Utilizes `AuthContext` and `ThemeContext` for global state management related to user authentication and theme preferences, ensuring a consistent experience across the application.
 *   **API Communication**: `axios` is used for making HTTP requests to the backend, configured with cookie-based authentication and a bearer token fallback for secure and flexible API interactions.